ibm-cloud-docs/vpc/hello-world-vpc.md

 {:table: .aria-labeledby="caption"}
 {:download: .download}

-# Creating VPC resources using the CLI
+# Using the CLI to create VPC resources
 {: #creating-a-vpc-using-cli}

 This guide shows you how to create and configure an {{site.data.keyword.vpc_full}} using the {{site.data.keyword.cloud}} CLI.